MomciloDordevic/Milestone-Project-2/README.md

 # UX

+## Website owner business goals

+ * I want my visitors to be able to navigate my website intuitively and easily.

+ * I want my visitors to test out their memory to their best ability.

+ * I would like the game to be fun and enthralling for visitors.

+ * I would like to build and maintain relationships with potential and current visitors.

 ## User stories

-  * A user who plays the game can easily navigate to the game page.
+### New user goals:

+ * As a first time user, I want to challenge my memory abilities.

+ * As a first time user, I want to navigate the website easily.

+ * As a first time user, I want to be able to play the game from all device types.

-  * A user who plays the game can easly understand the functionality of the game is simple and easy to understand without the need for directions.
+ * As a first time user, I want to be able to easily understand the functionality of the game which is simple and easy to understand without the need for directions.

+### Returning user goals:

-  * A user who plays the game can challenge themselves to complete the game in the fastest time.
+ * As a returning user, I would like to challenge myself to complete the game with the least ammount of flips.

+ * As a returning user, I want to be able to access the social media links.

 ## Structure of the website